marko-londo/Model-Optimization/README.md

 ### Attempted Model Improvement

-After curating and training various models including SVC, Logistic Regression, Random Forest Classifier, XGBoost, and a Keras RNN, with unique feature engineering, I managed to reach an average accuracy of 68% for each model.
-The models' performances, in terms of f1-score, recall, etc., were also comparable.
-This outcome may stem from an insufficient dataset, hinting at the benefits a more extensive dataset could offer.
+After training several machine learning models—including SVC, Logistic Regression, Random Forest Classifier, XGBoost, and a Keras RNN—I applied my own feature engineering to eliminate data leak features.
+Despite meticulous steps like resampling, scaling, grid searching, and hyperparameter tuning, I achieved an average accuracy of only 68% across all models.
+Similarly, metrics like the F1 score and recall were consistent with this level of accuracy.
+I suspect that the limited size of the dataset might be the primary constraint.
 The [fairlearn library](https://fairlearn.org/) was employed to diminish model bias, but the results were less than optimal.

 #### Initial Model Results: